Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Sharp global convergence guarantees

 Assumption~\ref{asm:local-linear} holds in a local region around the ground truth parameters, where the region gets larger as $C(\Lambda)$ (or correspondingly, $\Lambda$) gets larger.
-Note that from such a local initialization, we require only constant oversampling, $\oversamp \geq C_0$, whereas from a random initialization, we require logarithmic oversampling, e.g. $\oversamp \geq C_0 \log{d}$ (cf. Assumption~\ref{asm:random-linear}).
+Note that from such a local initialization, we require only constant oversampling, $\oversamp \geq C_0(1+\sigma^{2})$, whereas from a random initialization, we require logarithmic oversampling, e.g. $\oversamp \geq C_0 (1+\sigma^{2})\log(d)$ (cf. Assumption~\ref{asm:random-linear}).

 Under Assumption~\ref{asm:random-linear} and Assumption~\ref{asm:local-linear}, we require the upper bound $\oversamp \leq \sqrt{d}$, which is equivalent to a sample complexity upper bound of $n \lesssim d^{3/2}$.
-This should not be thought of a limiting requirement: If by contrast, $n \gtrsim d^{3/2}$, then we show in Section~\ref{sec:global-convergence-large-oversamp} that---from a random initialization---in the linear observation model, $\mathcal{O}\bigl(\log_{\oversamp}(1/\sigma)\bigr)$ steps of AM guarantee an estimate with error $\sigma^2 d/n$ and in the nonlinear observation model, two steps of AM guarantee an estimate with error $(1 + \sigma^2) d/n$.
+This should not be thought of a limiting requirement: If by contrast, $n \gtrsim d^{3/2}$, then we show in the section~\ref{sec:global-convergence-large-oversamp} that---from a random initialization---in both the linear observation model and the nonlinear observation model, two steps of AM guarantee an estimate with error

 Having defined both assumptions, we are now in a position to state global convergence results for both the linear and one-bit models.
-We do so by stating a sharp convergence bound that holds when \emph{either} Assumption~\ref{asm:random-linear} or~\ref{asm:local-linear} is true, thereby providing a unified, sharp convergence claim both locally and globally around the ground-truth.
+We do so by stating a sharp convergence bound that holds when \emph{either} Assumption~\ref{asm:random-linear} or~\ref{asm:local-linear} is true, thereby providing a unified, sharp convergence claim both locally and globally around the ground truth.
 We state these results for the sequence $\{ \bcoefX_t \}_{t \geq 0}$, but by symmetry, identical results hold for the sequence $\{ \bcoefZ_t \}_{t \geq 0}$.